 Radio frame: A radio frame is a numbered time interval of 10 ms duration used for data transmission on the radio physical channel.
 A radio frame is divided into 15 time slots of 0.666 ms duration.
 The unit of data that is mapped to a radio frame (10 ms time interval) may also be referred to as radio frame.

-Radio interface: The "radio interface" is the tetherless interface between User Equipment and a UTRAN access point.
+Radio interface: The "radio interface" is the tetherless interface between User Equipment and a GERAN/UTRAN/E-UTRAN/NG-RAN access point.
 This term encompasses all the functionality required to maintain such interfaces.

-Radio link: A "radio link" is a logical association between single User Equipment and a single UTRAN access point.
+Radio link: A "radio link" is a logical association between single User Equipment and a single GERAN/UTRAN/E-UTRAN/NG-RAN access point.
 Its physical realisation comprises one or more radio bearer transmissions.

 Radio link addition: The procedure where a new radio link is added to the active set.